Modernize Your Employee Incentive Program

 Professional Development

-A surprising 40% of employees say that they quit within the first year because of a lack of skills training and development in their role.
-And 87% of Millennials, one of the largest portions of working Americans, say that professional development and career growth are very important to them.
+A surprising 58% of employees say they would be likely to leave a company that didn’t offer skills training and development.
+And 87% of Millennials, one of the largest portions of working Americans, say professional development and career growth are very important to them.

-Incentives can provide employees with awesome chances for career development and boost your organization’s productivity.
+Incentives can provide employees with awesome opportunites for career development and boost your organization’s productivity.
 Some ideas for incentives and rewards include:

 • Offering classes and seminars on various subjects and skills